 Once the maceration is complete, the skins are basket pressed on a long and gentle cycle and the free run and pressing fractions are then combined.
 The finished wine is transferred to fine grain French oak barrels for maturation.
 This serves to season the wines and introduce further complexity.

 Over the period of 12 to 20 months, the wines are clarified naturally with the lees settling over time and the wines being periodically racked and returned.
 The red wines are then bottled without fining or filtration.
-Natural sediment may occur over time.
+All Chapel Hill red wines are suitable for vegans.